 This Raspberry Marzipan could be cut into egg shapes for Easter or cut into a variety of Christmas themed shapes.
 Leaving aside those quirky seasonal choices, plain old circles or rolling it into balls will more than suffice for the remainder of the year.
 Whatever shape you decide upon the nutty centre with a hint of raspberry will delight in the way that only marzipan can do.
 It’s a sweet joy.

 My one piece of advice would be to stick with dark chocolate when it comes to dipping.
 As I’ve already alluded to, marzipan is by nature, on the sweet side, so pairing it with dark chocolate is the best way to ensure the result is not too sweet and it lets the marzipan flavour shine through.
-Sadly, dipping this Raspberry Marzipan in chocolate does require tempering skills, but I’ve got a handy guide from Patisserie Makes Perfect to help you there.
+Sadly, dipping this Raspberry Marzipan in chocolate does require tempering skills, but I’ve got a handy guide to help you there.

 Actually, I lied.
 I have another piece of advice.
 There are a lot of marzipan recipes out there that mix the sugars & almonds directly with egg white.
 The resulting marzipan is fine, but if you can spare an extra 20 minutes to heat a few of the ingredients together before combining with the nuts, the end result is out of this world.
 That’s the technique I’ve used to create these Chocolate Dipped Raspberry Marzipan shapes and it’s now they only way I’ll be making this sweetmeat going forward.